-The Town of Burrillville Department of Public Works offers a minibus transportation service for eligible residents of Burrillville.
+When the pandemic subsides, the Town of Burrillville Department of Public Works will again offer a minibus transportation service for eligible residents of Burrillville.
 To be eligible for this service, Burrillville residents must be 62 years old or older or totally disabled.
 The minibus operates on a regular schedule and will pick up any eligible Burrillville resident upon request.
 The schedule is as follows: